Necronhym/Pytomata/README.md

 ## Usage:

 Pytomata hosts a diverse tool set of functions designed for responsive automation.
-All of these functions are housed in a simple to use python class devided in to sub classes.
+All of these functions are housed in a simple to use python class divided in to sub classes.
 Currently supported functions, and examples on how to use them include:

 ### Mouse Functions:

-##### Move Mouse To X, Y coordiantes:
+##### Move Mouse To X, Y coordinates:
 ```
 Pytomata.Mouse.move(x, y)
 ```